DogeTheBeast/College_notes/1st Year/Second Term/ENGL 110/Gothic Culture.md

 ## Connection between Literature and the Human Psyche

-Psychoanalytic literary analysis is a form of literary criticism which is based around the relationship that exist
+Psychoanalytic literary analysis is a form of literary criticism which is related to the human psyche regardless of the form the literature is presented in.